SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 After customizing the properties of a data point, you can save the modified settings to the Data Point Library.
 Click the menu icon and from the context menu select **Update [NAME] to library**.

-To return to the properties stored in the Data Point Library fo a data point, select **Load [NAME] from library**.
+To return to the properties stored in the Data Point Library to a data point, select **Load [NAME] from library**.

 ### Y-axis behaviour